qutech/qupulse/README.md

  - `hatch build`: Build wheel and source tarball
  - `hatch version X.X.X`: Set version
  - `hatch run docs:html`: Build documentation (requires pandoc)
+ - `hatch run docs:clean-notebooks` to execute all example notebooks that start with 00-03 and clean all metadata.
  - `hatch run changelog:draft` and `hatch run changelog:release` to preview or update the changelog.

 ## License